mattduffy/exiftool/README.md

 ```

 ### Making Metadata Queries Directly
 It may be more convenient sometimes to issue a metadata query to ```exiftool``` directly rather than compose it through the class configured default options and methods.
-Running complex, one-off queries recursively across a directy of images might be a good use for issuing a command composed outside of Exiftool.
+Running complex, one-off queries recursively across a directory of images might be a good use for issuing a command composed outside of Exiftool.
 This is an **Async/Await** method.

 ```javascript
 let exiftool = new Exiftool()